radha-gupta/Online-Voting-System/README.md

  # Voters Section<br/>
 •	There are two main sections :- Voters corner and contact us.<br/>
 •	In voters corner, every election has four buttons :-<br/>
-  &nbps  	View candidates : for viewing the profile. <br/>
+    	View candidates : for viewing the profile. <br/>
     	Request for vote : to get authenticated from the admin.<br/>
     	Click for vote : choose the candidate and cast the vote.<br/>
     	View result : once election is over, this will show the result in form of pi-chart.<br/>